-- 1. More than one individual has interest in the matter; and - 2.
-The group has a well-defined common interest in the facts and/or circumstances of the grievance; and - 3.
-The group has designated an employee spokesperson to meet with administration and/or the board; and - 4.
+- 1. The group has a well-defined common interest in the facts and/or circumstances of the grievance; and - 2.
+The group has designated an employee spokesperson to meet with administration and/or the board; and - 3.
 All individuals within the group are requesting the same relief.